Police Launch Probe Into KakaoPay Over Data Leak to China

 Police file photo

-Police have launched a full-scale investigation into KakaoPay over allegations that the company transferred personal information of tens of millions of customers to China's Alipay.
+Police have launched a full-scale investigation into KakaoPay, which is accused of transferring tens of millions of customer records to China's Alipay.

-The Gyeonggi Nambu Provincial Police Agency said Thursday that it began the investigation last month after receiving a request from the Financial Supervisory Service (FSS) and assigning the case.
-The agency has booked KakaoPay as a corporate entity on suspicion of violating the Credit Information Use and Protection Act and is currently conducting its probe.
+The Gyeonggi Nambu Provincial Police Agency said Thursday that it recently received a referral from the Financial Supervisory Service (FSS) and began investigating the case last month after assigning it.
+The agency has booked KakaoPay as a corporation on suspicion of violating the Credit Information Act and is currently conducting its probe.

 AI-translated from Korean.
 Quotes from foreign sources are based on Korean-language reports and may not reflect exact original wording.